IanWambai/MonarchVoice1/README.md

 ## Running inference

 ### SeamlessM4T Inference
-Here’s an example of using the CLI from the root directory to run inference.
+Here's an example of using the CLI from the root directory to run inference.

 S2ST task:
 ```bash